 - API Express invokes the login method of the Appery.io backend (database) and passes the user’s username/password.

 - If the Appery.io backend doesn’t return the session token, API Express returns the information about the invalid credentials and the user gets the

-- If the Appery.io backend returns the session token, the API Express generates the API Express session token, then saves both: the API Express session token and the backend session token, and returns the API Express session token to the user.
+- If the Appery.io backend returns the session token, API Express generates the API Express session token, then saves both: API Express session token and the backend session token, and returns API Express session token to the user.

-- If the API Express finds the session token in the session token storage, the API Express invokes a backend service (from user database or Appery.io database) with the backend session token, and returns a
+- If API Express finds the session token in the session token storage, API Express invokes a backend service (from user database or Appery.io Database) with the backend session token, and returns the

 200response to the user.